 Like other areas, Downtown has many schools like Seattle University (206.296.6000 / seattleu.edu) in 901 12th Ave located on western First Hill.
 Seattle University is a private Jesuit university with 7,050 students.
 The faculty to student ratio is 1 to 11 and consistently ranked among top universities academically.
 Another school in this area is Summit Sierra Charter High School (206.453.2520, sierra.summitps.org) in 1025 S King St located in Seattle Chinatown International District.
 It is a public school that opens to all students from grade 9 to 12 and the enrollment is tuition-free.
 And there are other schools near downtown like Minor Avenue Children’s House Montessori School (206.682.2791 / haggardchildcare.com/minor-ave) in 214 Minor Ave N located in the South Lake Union/Cascade neighborhood.
 Minor Avenue Children's House is a learning environment for Infant, toddlers, and Preschool.

 If you're looking for a place for shopping, visit Pike Pine Retail Core.
 They have high-end and regular retailers like Westlake Center and Pacific Place.
 Westlake Center (206.467.1600 / westlakecenter.com) is a four-story shopping center located at 400 Pine St near Westlake Park and Nordstrom.
-For a 2-minute walk from Westlake Center thru Pine St, you'll find Pacific Place at 600 Pine St. Pacific Place is a five-floor small shopping center with high-end retailers, located near Nordstrom.
+For a 2-minute walk from Westlake Center thru Pine St, you'll find Pacific Place at 600 Pine St. Pacific Place is a five-floor small shopping center with high-end retailers near Nordstrom.
 There are other top-rated shops in the same area like Vans (shoe store) in 1519 4th Ave located west of Westlake Park, Carhartt (work clothes store) in 409 Pike St located near WaFd Bank, Anthropologie (women's clothing store) in 1509 5th Ave located east of Westlake Park, and EILEEN FISHER (clothing store) in 525 Pine St located near Pacific Place.
-See all condo listings in Downtown, Seattle on the link below.
+To see today's condo listings in Downtown Seattle, please click the link below.

 Looking for more options?